freelawproject/courtlistener-solr-server/docker/README.md

         mkdir $DIR
         git clone https://github.com/freelawproject/courtlistener-solr-server $DIR

-1. Create a directory on the host machine to store solr indicies, or select the one you have already.
-Then, add that directory to group ID 1024 and make the group ID apply to new directories too.
+1. We need to set the config directories and the data directories to a user that makes Solr happy.
+The `solr` user in this docker image has a group ID of 1024.
 "1024" is chosen as an anointed value.
-It doesn't correspond to anything in particular; we just choose to use it here:
+It doesn't correspond to anything in particular; we just choose it in our `build.sh` script.
+So, to The files that we mount into the docker container need this ID as well.
+We will be mounting the `data` and `solr` directories, so run the following to get them set up:

+       chown -R :1024 data
-       chown -R :1024 /data/myvolume
+       chown -R :1024 solr
+       find data -type d -exec chmod g+s {} \;
-       find /data/myvolume -type d -exec chmod g+s {} \;
+       find solr -type d -exec chmod g+s {} \;

    Change the permissions of the directory to allow the group the access it needs to directories and files respectively:

+       find data -type d -exec chmod 775 {} \;
-       find /data/myvolume -type d -exec chmod 775 {} \;
+       find solr -type d -exec chmod 775 {} \;
+       find data -type f -exec chmod 664 {} \;
-       find /data/myvolume -type f -exec chmod 664 {} \;
+       find solr -type f -exec chmod 664 {} \;

    Optionally, on a dev machine say, add your username to this group too, so you can access the files: